RTEMS/rtems-docs/eng/build-system.rst

     items ``spec:/build/bsps/arch/family/bsprst``,
     ``spec:/build/bsps/arch/family/bspuvw``, and
     ``spec:/build/bsps/arch/family/bspxyz`` just define the name of the base BSP and set a link to the group item.
-The base BSP names can be used for example in the ``default-by-variant`` attribute of
+The base BSP and BSP family names can be used for example in the ``default-by-variant`` attribute of :ref:`SpecTypeBuildOptionItemType` items.
-    :ref:`SpecTypeBuildOptionItemType` items.
 The items linked by the BSP items are shown using relative UIDs.